-Exponentiation $a \uparrow b$ is defined as pow(double a, double b) in the ANSI C library if both a and b are Real scalars.
+Exponentiation a $\hat{}$ b is defined as pow(double a, double b) in the ANSI C library if both a and b are Real scalars.
 A Real scalar value is returned.
 If a or b are Integer scalars, they are automatically promoted to Real.
-Consequences of exceptional situations, such as (a = 0.0 and $b \le 0.0$, a < 0 and b is not an integer) or overflow are undefined.
+Consequences of exceptional situations, such as (a = 0.0 and b \leq 0.0, a < 0 and b is not an integer) or overflow are undefined.